Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 8.2.3 (PROGRAM) Dealing a Hand of Cards

 Our next program illustrates both two-dimensional arrays and constant arrays.
 The program deals a random hand from a standard deck of playing cards.
-(In case you haven't had time to play games recently, each card in a standard deck has a *suit*--clubs, diamonds, hearts, or spades—and a *rank*—two, three, four, five, six, seven, eight, nine, ten, jack. queen, king, or ace.)
+(In case you haven't had time to play games recently, each card in a standard deck has a *suit*--clubs, diamonds, hearts, or spades --- and a *rank* --- two, three, four, five, six, seven, eight, nine, ten, jack. queen, king, or ace.)
 We'll have the user specify how many cards should be in the hand:

 ```C
 Enter number of cards in hand: 5